An online Real Bread Campaign event for SME bakery decision makers.

-The event will be hosted by Real Bread Campaign co-ordinator Chris Young and Roots to Work's Abi Taylor.
+The event was hosted by Real Bread Campaign co-ordinator Chris Young and Roots to Work's Abi Taylor.

 - The event is free but any donation is welcome and will go to the charity Sustain to help it continue running the Real Bread Campaign.

 - Donations will only be refunded if the participant cancels up to one week before the event, or if the event is cancelled by the organiser.